Ronin (DC Comics): Sequel

-On April 28, 2022, it was officially announced that Miller was launching a comic book publishing company titled Frank Miller Presents (FMP), with one of his initial contributions being the sequel Ronin Book Two.
+In April 2022, Miller began to launch a comic book publishing company titled Frank Miller Presents (FMP), with one of his initial contributions being the sequel Ronin: Book II.

 Possible adaptations

 In 1998, Darren Aronofsky signed a deal with New Line Cinema for a film adaptation of the graphic novel.

-In 2007, Gianni Nunnari, producer of 300, announced he would be producing, and Sylvain White, director of Stomp the Yard, would be directing a Ronin film adaptation.
+In 2007, Gianni Nunnari, producer of 300, was slated to produce, and Sylvain White, director of Stomp the Yard, was attached to direct a Ronin film adaptation.

-In April 2014 Syfy revealed that they were adapting Ronin into a miniseries.
+In April 2014, Syfy revealed their intention to adapt Ronin into a miniseries.

 Influence

 Animation director Genndy Tartakovsky has stated that Ronin was one of the major influences on his animated TV series Samurai Jack, with Miller's 300 also inspiring an episode.

 Ronin was also one of the inspirations behind the creation of Teenage Mutant Ninja Turtles and Wes Craig's art for Deadly Class from Image Comics.